AeroVironment: Programs

 As of 2007, AeroVironment held a five-year, $4.7 million IDIQ (indefinite-delivery, indefinite-quantity) contract from the U.S. Air Force Research Laboratory to develop UAV propulsion technologies.
 The contract also provided for specific tasks such as integration of solar cells into aircraft wings, electric motor efficiency improvement, and hydrogen storage systems.

 In 2023, Israel submitted a request to the US Department of Defense for 200 Switchblade 600 attack drones.
 As of 7 November, it is unclear whether the request has been approved.

+Following Russia's 2022 invasion of Ukraine, the United States supplied the Armed Forces of Ukraine with more than 700 Switchblade 300 loitering munitions as part of military aid packages announced in March and April 2022.
+The larger, anti-armor Switchblade 600 followed after additional testing and was first used in combat in early 2023.

+In 2026, Joint Interagency Task Force 401 awarded AeroVironment a $500 million sole-source IDIQ contract supporting the U.S. Department of War's "Domestic Shield" initiative to protect domestic critical infrastructure from drone threats.
+Under the contract, the task force exercised an order worth $80.5 million for AeroVironment's Titan-MS multi-sensor counter-UAS system, following an earlier Titan system purchase by the task force.

+Directed energy

+Following AeroVironment's 2025 acquisition of BlueHalo, the company develops directed-energy weapons under the LOCUST high-energy laser (HEL) brand.
+In October 2025, it demonstrated a palletized LOCUST laser system, the P-HEL, aboard the aircraft carrier USS George H.W.
+Bush (CVN-77) in a live-fire test conducted with the U.S. Navy and the Army's Rapid Capabilities and Critical Technologies Office, tracking and neutralizing multiple drone targets from the moving ship.
+In March 2026, LOCUST was tested at White Sands Missile Range in coordination with Joint Interagency Task Force 401 and the Federal Aviation Administration, demonstrating safe operation in complex national airspace and supporting a subsequent agreement between the Department of War and the FAA validating the system for domestic counter-drone use.

 HAPSMobile

 HAPSMobile is a subsidiary of SoftBank planning to operate High Altitude Platform Station (HAPS) networks, with AeroVironment as a minority owner.
 HAPSMobile develops the Hawk30 solar-powered unmanned aircraft for stratospheric telecommunications, and has a strategic relationship with Loon LLC, a subsidiary of Google's parent Alphabet Inc.